Climate change

 One of our strengths is the relationship we have with our suppliers.
 We recognise that we must work together to make more sustainable choices across product design, material choices and the manufacturing processes.

-Achievements during 2024
+Achievements during 2025

-- Continuing to work with our key customers on the Manufacturing 2030 programme to reduce our GHG emissions
+• Continuing to work with our key customers on the Manufacturing 2030 programme to reduce our GHG emissions

-- Worked with our logistics partner to improve our quantification methodology for upstream logistics
+• Worked with our logistics partner to improve our quantification methodology for upstream logistics

 Research & Development

 Our business is well placed to take advantage of the inevitable electrification of energy as we transition towards a low carbon economy.
-Opportunities for expansion into electric vehicle charging and other low carbon solutions such as smart home tech.
+Opportunities for expansion into electric vehicle charging and other low carbon solutions such as smart home technology.

-Achievements during 2024
+Achievements during 2025

 Operations